Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/users_manual.md

         -   Username: It is the Application ID.
         -   Password (step 3)

-**N.B.**: With TTN v3 Application ID may be different and include the tenant id as follows:
+**N.B.**: With TTN v3 Application ID may be different and include the Tenant ID as follows:
 `{application id}@{tenant id}` (cf .[here](https://www.thethingsindustries.com/docs/integrations/mqtt/#note-on-using-the-tenant-id)).
 If you are using The Things Stack Open Source, your Application ID will be as before: `{application id}`.